kubeflow/website/content/en/docs/azure/authentication-oidc.md

 weight = 6
 +++

-This section shows the how to setup Kubeflow with authentication and authorization support through OIDC in Azure using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
+This section shows the how to set up Kubeflow with authentication and authorization support through OIDC in Azure using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).

 ## Prerequisites